microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-update-photo.md

 ## Response

-If successful, this method returns a `200 OK` response code
+If successful, this method returns a `200 OK` response code.

 ## Example